• Home

 Directions

-• Add olive oil, salt, brown sugar, and mix using paddle attachment on your stand mixer.
+• Add yeast, olive oil, salt, brown sugar, and mix using paddle attachment on your stand mixer.

 • Gradually stir in the all-purpose flour to form a soft dough.
 Knead 6 to 8 minutes by hand